JvanKatwijk/swradio-8/README.md

 Introduction
 ------------------------------------------------------------------

-**swradio-8** is software (currently only running under Linux) for listening to short waves.
+**swradio-8** is software (both Linux and Windows) for listening to short waves  and amateur radio.
 The software supports a number of decoders, often used by radio amateurs, such as psk, cw and rtty. swradio-8 is the result of rewriting and simplifying the set of sdr-j-sw programs.